-In this Original application filed under Sec.19 of the Administrative Tribunals Act, 1985, the applicant makes a prayer to quash and set aside the charge sheet dated 5.3.88 and the NIP dated 28.8.90 inflicting the penalty of removal from services of the applicant and direct the respondents to allow all consequential benefits.
+In this Original application filed under Sec.19 of the Administrative Tribunals Act, 1985, the applicant makes a prayer to quash and set aside the charge sheet dated 5.3.88 and the NIP dated 28.8.90 inflicting the penalty of removal from services of the applicant and the impugned order dated 26.4.94 by which the appeal of the applicant was rejected and direct the respondents to allow all consequential benefits.

 2. In brief facts of the case as stated by the applicant are that he was initially engaged as casual Gangman on 23.7.84 and was granted temporary status w.e.f.
-8.2.85.
+4.12.85.
 It is stated that the applicant was served with a charge sheet alleging that he obtained employment by fabricating bogus service card and played fraud with the department.
-It is stated that enquiry was not conducted as per rules, no witness was examined and the applicant was not supplied with the copy of the enquiry report but on the basis of the enquiry report, respondent No.3, without application of mind,imposed the penalty of removal from service vide the impugned order dated 28.8.90.
-The applicant filed O.A No.1184/92 but the same was disposed of with the direction to decide the appeal filed by the applicant on merits.
-Thereafter, the applicant filed an appeal which is pending.
+It is stated that enquiry was not conducted as per rules, no witness was examined and the applicant was not supplied with the copy of the enquiry report but on the basis of the enquiry report, respondent No.3, without application of mind, imposed the penalty of removal from service vide the impugned order dated 28.8.90.
+The applicant filed O.A No.1186/92 but the same was disposed of with the direction to decide the appeal filed by the applicant on merits.
+Thereafter, the applicant filed an appeal which was rejected vide order dated 26.4.94.
 It is stated that the charge sheet is vague and the Enquiry Officer did not conduct the enquiry in accordance with the rules and procedure.
 It is further stated that there was no requirement of any service card for the employment, therefore, the impugned order of removal was passed without application of mind and the appellate authority also rejected the appeal arbitrarily and against the rules.
 Therefore, the applicant filed the O.A for the relief as mentioned above.